Configure and Manage Circuit Template Components in Qntrl | Online Help | Qntrl Studio Circuit Gallery

 1. Create a new Function:

-• Click on Function section in the left pane and click Add Function.
+• Click on Functions section in the left pane and click Add Function.

 • Provide the function details: